formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

   "raw '<b>HTML</b>' with '<a>'{placeholder}'</a>'"
 ).format({placeholder: 'some word'}); // "raw <b>HTML</b> with <a>some word</a>"
 ```
+5. Embedded valid HTML tag is a bit of a grey area right now since we're not supporting the full HTML/XHTML/XML spec.

 ### `getAst` Method

-Return the underlying AST for the compiled message
+Return the underlying AST for the compiled message.

-#### Caveats

-- List of self-closing tags is defined [here](https://html.spec.whatwg.org/multipage/syntax.html#void-elements).

-If you don't have `DOMParser` available in your environment (e.g. Node.js), you need to add a polyfill.
-One of the packages that provides such a polyfill is [jsdom](https://www.npmjs.com/package/jsdom).

 ### User Defined Formats